Top End Wedding

 Top End Wedding is a 2019 Australian romantic comedy film directed by Wayne Blair, starring Miranda Tapsell and Gwilym Lee.
 Tapsell also co-wrote the film and served as the executive producer.

 The film tells the story of Lauren, a lawyer planning to wed her fiancé in her hometown, only to discover that her mother has abruptly left the family.

+A follow-up television series Top End Bub released in 2025, with Tapsell and Lee reprising their roles.

 Plot

 In 1976, a young Daphne "Daffy" Ford escapes an arranged marriage in her homeland on the Tiwi Islands.
 While being chased by her relatives, she flees the island on a speedboat.

 In the present day, Daffy's daughter, Lauren, works as a lawyer in Adelaide and has recently been promoted.
 Her boyfriend, Ned, proposes to her, suggesting a quick wedding; without telling her that he has just quit his job, also as a lawyer.
 Lauren's workaholic boss, Ms. Hampton, gives Lauren 10 days off for the wedding and honeymoon, an offer which Lauren accepts.
 They decide to quickly organise a wedding in Lauren's hometown of Darwin.

 After arriving in Darwin, Lauren discovers that her mother has abandoned her father, Trevor, and that she is nowhere to be found.
 Lauren decides that she cannot marry without her mother present, and Ned takes her on a road trip to find her.
 Meanwhile, Lauren calls Ms. Hampton to come to Darwin and help plan the wedding in her absence.

 Lauren and Ned follow traces left by Daffy but narrowly miss her at every turn.
-Lauren explains to Ned that her mother had always been evasive in talking about her past and has never taught her the [Tiwi language]; Lauren expresses shame and embarrassment in not knowing anything about her own heritage and culture.
+Lauren explains to Ned that her mother had always been evasive in talking about her past and has never taught her the Tiwi language; Lauren expresses shame and embarrassment in not knowing anything about her own heritage and culture.
 After meeting up with her aunt and talking to her, Lauren realises that her mother has returned to the Tiwi Islands.

 While Ms. Hampton plans the wedding with Lauren's friends, she talks to Trevor, who has been depressed since Daffy has left him.
 He discusses his marriage with Ms. Hampton, and she in turn confides her former engagement to a man many years before.
 After the breakdown of that relationship, she has focused mostly on her work.